2KAbhishek/talks/building-neovim-plugins.md

 [GitHub](https://github.com/2kabhishek) | [X](https://x.com/2kabhishek)

-- I work at Incubyte
+- I work at Incubyte as a Tech Lead / Software Craftsperson
-- From a small town in India, Rampurhat
-- Worked remotely for all my professional career (4 Years)
+- Worked remotely for my entire career (4 years)
+- From a small town in West Bengal, India: Rampurhat
+- Grew up on the internet, self-taught programmer
+- Love FOSS and the terminal

 ---